Yacht Design School's

 Should I do the YDS main curriculum entirely using manual drafting, entirely in CAD, or some combination of the two?

-Those who should only consider CAD from the beginning include people living on a boat or people who are going to need to work from a wheelchair, reclining chair, or powered adjustable “hospital” type bed.
-Further we are finding that students outside the United States lose enough time on shipping lessons back and forth to make it a very good idea for them to take the "CAD Course" and then the YDS main curriculum rather than try to do the main curriculum using manual drafting.
-It is worth mentioning that we are finding it much faster to correct lessons done in CAD than those done manually.
+Though CAD is now used by everyone it is especially important for people living on a boat or people who are going to need to work from a wheelchair, reclining chair, or powered adjustable “hospital” type bed.
+Further we are finding that students outside the United States lose enough time on shipping lessons back and forth to make it important for them to use CAD as all materials can be sent both ways as email attachments.
+It is also worth mentioning it is much faster to correct lessons done in CAD than those done manually, which has helped keep tuition down.

 Do I really need these tools?